-Mr. Sodi was a rich guy living in a good part of the city.
+Mr. Sodi was a rich man living in a good part of the city.
 He was in his late 70s.

-He lived in a big garden of a very long alley.
+He lived in a big garden in a very long alley.
 Everyone knew him in that area.

 He was a quiet person.
 He had someone to get groceries for him and clean the house.
 The only time he drove his expensive car and got out of the house was when he took his wife to the doctor or to pick up her prescriptions from the local pharmacy.

 His wife was very sick and could only walk a few steps to the car or bathroom; she was mostly in bed.
-One day when he went out with his car to buy his wife’s prescription in the long alley, a decent middle-aged woman asked for a ride to the main intersection to be able to get a bus or taxi.
+One day when he went out with his car to buy his wife’s prescription, on his way in the long alley, a decent middle-aged woman asked for a ride to the main intersection to be able to get a bus or taxi.